How To Sell on Amazon Handmade

 Once you have submitted your application you’ll receive a confirmation email from Amazon with a code which you can use to check your application status.

-My Favorite Tools for Selling on Amazon Handmade
+Tools for Amazon Handmade

 Before you get started with the application process, you might also want to see if your products will be a good fit for the market.
-My favorite Amazon tool is Helium 10 which tells you a lot of information about the sales of other products in your category and also some really useful keyword information.
+My favourite Amazon tool is Helium 10 which tells you a lot of information about the sales of other products in your category and also some really useful keyword information.

 In this page I go into all the innovative tools I use in much more detail.
 At the moment there aren’t any Amazon Handmade specific tools, which is why I like to use Helium 10.

-Time to Get Started
+Time to get started

 I hope that having read this guide you are now feeling a little less overwhelmed by all the Amazon jargon and more confident in your ability to assess whether Amazon Handmade is the right marketplace for you.